MrP123/scf_nn/README.md

 # Tests for Neural Networks with multiple outputs
-This project uses Pytorch and Keras.
+This project uses Pytorch.
 It requires `Python 3.12` and a CUDA capable GPU.

 ## Installation
 1. Create a `venv` with `Python 3.12`